rphovley/node-api-gcae-gcsql-tenancy/README.md

 ## Adding a Route / Controller
 - Take a look at `app_user.route.ts` and `app_user.controller.ts` for examples.
-- Make sure to export any new routers in `routes/index.ts`
+- Make sure to export any new routes in `routes/index.ts`

 ## Docker containers
 - This project uses docker-compose to orchestrate the postgres containers (development)